by Stewart Germann

 As the above demonstrates, franchisors themselves do not generally need to be licensed as agents.
 It is an area, however, where non-licensed third parties (and particularly consultants) need to be very careful with how they are remunerated.
 In general, any form of success fee or commission may only be charged by a licensed agent.

 If you breach the Act, the Real Estate Agents Authority may prosecute you and penalties may be imposed by the Court.
 Section 138 of the Act gives the Court the right to impose fines not exceeding $40,000 in the case of an individual and $100,000 in the case of a company.
 Further, in addition to any fine a person who commits an offence is liable to forfeit all money received by way of commission, profit or remuneration.
-That’s a big penalty, so play safe and follow the rules.
+That’s a big penalty, so it is best to play safe and follow the rules.

 Enjoy true passive income with a Speed Queen self-serve laundromat.
 With our turnkey service, you’ll be up and running in your own profitable business...